tsabunkar/python_basic/README.md

 - supports object-oriented programming & procedural oriented programming paradigm
 - The source code of python is converted into an immediate form called bytecode.
 - Cross OS language (Windows, Linux, Unix, and Mac)
-- Dynamic Typing: Variables can be reassigned with to any different data type
+- Dynamic Typing: Variables can be reassigned with to any different data type, thus python is dynamically typed language. since variable can change type readily. other languages like c, java are statically typed where variables are stuck with their originally-assigned type

 ---